 Value betting – the only strategy that works

 I’ve also made a lot of money and continue to do so, but I put my face behind my service, with fully transparent statistics for all bets my team sends on Telegram.
-And why do we sell tips with subscriptions if we make money from them?
-Obviously, because we make even more money that way, but also because we help thousands of others earn the equivalent of a monthly salary.

 If we missed something, add it in the comments